 This trailer did not disappoint.
 If this is what the near future looks like then I better start doing push-ups, invest in some charcoal colored makeup, and a nice Wilson’s leather coat.

 Here’s the deal: I fought reading this book for the last 2 years.
-Every Lit Nerd I knew professed their undying love for the book and raved about how this text would bring light to the darkness that rested from within our tortured earthly souls.
+Every Lit Nerd I knew professed their undying love for the book and raved about how this text would bring light to the darkness that rested within our tortured earthly souls.
 The fans were that dramatic.
 But I was steadfast in my evasiveness.
-I ran like Usain Bolt from this book every chance I got.
-I would not join the herd.
+I ran like Usain Bolt from this book every chance I got, refusing to join the herd.
 Then last week, I couldn’t take it anymore.
-I saw the book propped up all high and mighty on the shelf at the front of the bookstore.
-Heckling me.
+I saw the book propped up all high and mighty on the shelf at the front of the bookstore, heckling me.
 “I’ve been a bestseller for like 25 years.
-I demand to be read!” it taunted me.
+I demand to be read!” it taunted.

 I offered a ubiquitous sigh to no one in particular and just like that, I gave in.
-I brought the book home and thought I’d page through a chapter or two and resign myself back to the Chuck Palahniuk fangirl that I am at heart.
-Something strange happened; I liked the first chapter too much.
-John Green, the author, created protagonists that were very Dawson’s Creekish in intellect, in that they were way more intelligent that any 16 year old that ever existed in reality (or even 35 year olds for that matter).
+I brought the book home and thought I’d page through a chapter or two and resign myself to the Chuck Palahniuk tomes that own my heart.
+But something strange happened; I liked the first chapter too much.
+John Green, the author, created protagonists that were very Dawson’s Creekish in intellect, in that they were way more intelligent than any real 16-year-old teen (or even 35-year-olds for that matter).
 Yet unlike Dawson and his crew, the characters remained very earnest and relatable.
 How could this be?!

 I had to triple take IMDB this morning.
 Matt Camden from 7th Heaven—or Barry Watson as his parents named him— turned 39 today.
 Seriously, I used to get the (Teaching Mrs.) tingles watching this guy every Monday night as the bible thumping Matt Camden on 7th Heaven.